Conservation

 The Niagara Peninsula Conservation Authority monitors stream flow, rainfall and other meteorological information at locations across the watershed.
 The information is transmitted from each station to the NPCA’s Head Office in Welland, Ontario, in near-real time where it is monitored and analyzed.
 The data gives us an up to date picture of the conditions within the watershed and allows us to develop a deeper understanding of the fluxes and behaviour of the systems.

-Please note that our Watershed Explorer map below is currently out of service.
-We are working diligently to get it back up and running.
-In the meantime, please click here for the latest Stream Flow Monitoring updates.
+Please click here for the latest Stream Flow Monitoring updates.
 Click HERE to learn more about NPCA's Flood Warnings.

 Below are some great documents to reference for information: